 Women hunters make up the fastest-growing demographic in the hunting community.
-To honor these ladies and our rich hunting heritage, SCI is celebrating "Women Go Hunting" during our Convention from February 22-25, 2023, in Nashville, Tennessee.
+To honor these ladies and our rich hunting heritage, SCI is continuing our celebration of "Women Go Hunting" as part of this year's Convention theme: The Future of Hunting.
+Join us for our Convention from January 31 - February 3, 2024, in Nashville, Tennessee.

 Share Your Stories!